getsentry/rfcs/text/0087-graphql-errors.md

 }
 ```

-Because of that, the `Request` and `Response` body should be sent to Sentry.
+Because of that, the `Request` and `Response` bodies should be sent to Sentry.

 # Supporting Data